Xumj82/voicefilter/README.md

 1. Preprocess wav files

+    Open project with vscode and run with Preprocess

+    or you can:

     In order to boost training speed, perform STFT for each files before training by:
     ```bash
     python generator.py -c [config yaml] -d [data directory] -o [output directory] -p [processes to run]